julian-groen/xdrip-client-swift/README.md

 This guide will help you integrating JohanDegraeve's xDrip4iOS aka https://github.com/JohanDegraeve/xdripswift into Loop.

+ANY ISSUES??: try this repository by JohanDegraeve https://github.com/JohanDegraeve/xdrip-client-swift-1

 PLEASE NOTE: the current project requires LoopWorkspace DEV.
 You *must* use the workspace to build this.

 ## Start with a clean LoopWorkspace based on dev